SEARCHING FOR BORIS WEISFEILER

 Olga Weisfeiler and her son Lev arrived in Chile on February 26, 2010 to resubmit Boris Weisfeiler's case to the recently opened human rights commission, Comisión Asesora para la calificación de Detenidos Desaparecidos, Ejecutados Políticos y Víctimas de Prisión Política y Tortura, in short 'La Comisión' for evaluation.

-Olga Weisfeiler submitted for La Comisión a written statement in English and in Spanish.
-The statement gives a comprehensive account of the facts and events that occurred on the night of Boris' disappearance and subsequent actions by Pinochet’s military to conceal the crime.
+A written statement in English and in Spanish. gives a comprehensive account of the facts and events that occurred on the night of Boris' disappearance and subsequent actions by Pinochet’s military to conceal the crime.

 The case was submitted to La Comisión on March 4, 2010 exactly 25 years after the local Chilean Court closed the case and declared Boris Weisfeiler’s death by accidental drowning.
 At present, the family anticipates Boris' case will be classified as a human rights violation.